 He is not stopping there.

 There are still 780 million people who do not have access to clean water or proper sanitation.
-Hendley’s nonprofit organization, Wine To Water, brings clean water to the people who need it.
+Hendley’s nonprofit organization brings clean water to the people who need it.

 Some major pump companies are doing their part, too.

 Water to People—Give clean water to people, and their lives will change.

 Only 10 percent of the world’s wastewater gets treated.
 The rest goes into lakes, rivers and oceans.
 UN Water estimates that 10 percent of the global disease burden could be reduced with improved water supply, sanitation, hygiene and water resource management.

 By merging philanthropic efforts and pump technology with human compassion and involvement, pump companies like Grundfos make a difference.
 Grundfos involves its employees through programs such as Walk for Water.
 The company developed strategic partnerships and created technology and programs to enhance the efforts.